dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 [scrub](https://github.com/lnbits/scrub) &
 [split](https://github.com/lnbits/splitpayments).
 Add
-[satdress](https://github.com/nbd-wtf/satdress) on top of it all to give every wallet its own lightning address, and voilà, you\'ve got yourself a Lightning Prism!
+[satdress](https://github.com/nbd-wtf/satdress) on top of it all to give every wallet its own lightning address, and voilà, you've got yourself a Lightning Prism!
 You can even build a nice interface as a wrapper around it, as all of the above can be created programmatically with simple API calls.

-I did all that (minus the \"build a nice interface as a wrapper around it\") just to play around with the idea.
-Granted, it\'s a bit hacky and probably not the most stable or elegant solution, but it kinda works, and it can be used today.
+I did all that (minus the "build a nice interface as a wrapper around it") just to play around with the idea.
+Granted, it's a bit hacky and probably not the most stable or elegant solution, but it kinda works, and it can be used today.